betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ## Hardware and Connection

 Betaflight's build system must include `Magnetometers`, from the dropdown in the cloud build, or `-DUSE_MAG` for local builds, otherwise there will be no Mag support in the firmware.
+There is no need to explicitly request the inclusion of any specific driver for a specific mag, because all supported Mag drivers will be included in the build.

-Additionally, GPS firmware should be included in the build, because we display the Mag heading on Configurator's GPS tab, and use GPS debugs to display the Mag heading information.
+Additionally, GPS firmware should be included in the build, because we display the Mag heading on Configurator's GPS tab, and becayse GPS debugs are used to display Mag heading information.

 Betaflight provides drivers for the following magnetometers, but not all have been validated to work with Betaflight 4.5 at the time of writing:

 - [QMC5883L](https://datasheet.lcsc.com/szlcsc/QST-QMC5883L-TR_C192585.pdf)[^8].
 The QMC5883L is provided on the common, and cheap, GY-217 module, and many GPS units.
 It provides a 200Hz data update rate, 8x sample averaging and 3000 LSB/Gauss sensitivity.
 Standard axis orientation.
+Default i2c address 13.
 We recommend using this mag if it is an option for your build, because it's performance has been validated during testing - we know it works well.
-- [IST8310](https://intofpv.com/attachment.php?aid=8104)[^9] Note that this gyro has a highly unusual axis orientation, with Y to the _right_ when X is forward and Z is up, and will _always_ require a custom axis orientation in the CLI.
+- [IST8310](https://isentek.com/userfiles/files/IST8310Datasheet_3DMagneticSensors.pdf)[^9] Note that this Mag has a highly unusual axis orientation.
+Y is to the _right_ when X is forward and Z is up.
+This Mag will _always_ require a custom axis orientation in the CLI.
 Data update rate is 160Hz with 16x sample averaging and 330 LSB/Gauss sensitivity.
+Also note that the IST8310 can have any of four i2c addresses, depending on how the manufacturer of the FC wires it up.
+Betaflight's driver will connect automatically if the address is configured to be 12, the manufacturer's recommended default.
+If it does not connect automatically, try set `mag_i2c_device` to either 13, 14 or 15, one of those values should work.
 - [STM's LIS3MDL](https://www.st.com/resource/en/datasheet/lis3mdl.pdf)[^10] This mag is integral to a combined Gyro, Acc and Mag '9 axis' chip from STM.
 Standard axis orientation.
 - [HMC5883L](https://cdn-shop.adafruit.com/datasheets/HMC5883L_3-Axis_Digital_Compass_IC.pdf)[^7] ODR is 75Hz with 1090 LSB/Gauss sensitivity; discontinued and replaced by the QMC6883L.
 Standard axis orientation.
 Validated.
 - Deprecated: [AK8963](https://www.alldatasheet.com/datasheet-pdf/pdf/535561/AKM/AK8963.html)[^5] and [AK8975](https://www.alldatasheet.com/datasheet-pdf/pdf/535562/AKM/AK8975.html)[^6], (both discontinued; some versions have Z up, others down, all return standard axis orientation when mounted with X forward).